2019 Bikepacking Gear of The Year

 Shimano XT/SLX group

 When we first tried the 12-speed XTR group that was specced on the demo Ibis Ripley, it was clear that Shimano had something special on their hands.
 The drivetrain not only ups the range of SRAM’s Eagle by 10%, it shifts with an unflappable crispness that’s hard to beat.
 And the four-piston brakes are smooth, powerful, and reliable.
 All we could hope was that the same qualities would trickle down when they released the more wallet-friendly XT and SLX groups.
 After trying the XT group over the last couple of weeks, it’s clear that it lives up to the standard of its higher-end sibling.
-Stay tuned for our full review and comparison.
+Find our full 2,500-mile review of the Shimano XT 12-speed group here.

 Other Top Picks